magpylib/magpylib/docs/_pages/3_MATLAB.md

-# [WIP] Guide - MATLAB Integration
+# Guide - MATLAB Integration

-MATLAB is a numerical computing environment proprietary of MathWorks, widely used in the scientific and engineering industry.
+## Setting Python Interpreter

-As of version R2015b, MATLAB
-allows you to call libraries made in other programming languages, including Python, which enables users to run Magpylib from the MATLAB interface.
+As of version R2015b, Matlab allows you to call libraries from other programming languages, including Python, which enables users to run magpylib from the Matlab interface.
+The following guide intends to provide a digest of the [Official MATLAB documentation](https://www.mathworks.com/help/matlab/call-python-libraries.html) with a focus on utilizing this interface with magpylib.

 <div style="text-align:center;">
     <img src="https://www.mathworks.com/content/mathworks/www/en/products/matlab/matlab-and-python/jcr:content/mainParsys/columns_copy/2/image.adapt.full.high.svg/1535462691919.svg">